harshverma7/Recallio/README.md

 # 🧠 Recallio - Digital Memory

 **Recallio** is a modern, full-stack digital content management platform that helps you save, organize, and search through your digital memories.
+Perfect for content creators, researchers, and anyone who wants to build their personal knowledge base.
 Built with React, TypeScript, Node.js, and MongoDB.

 ![Recallio Banner](https://img.shields.io/badge/Recallio-Digital%20Memory-black?style=for-the-badge)